pithydon/wireworld/README.md

 * wireworld = 1
 * wireworld = 2
 * wireworldhead
+* wireworldstop

 Group wireworld = 1 will run on_wireworld on next generation.

 Group wireworld = 2 will run on_wireworld on next generation if 1 or 2 wireworldhead is near by.

+Group wireworldstop can be stopped with a wireworld switch.

 on_wireworld is a part of the node definition.